zaporylie/php-vipps/README.md

 [![Build Status](https://travis-ci.org/zaporylie/php-vipps.svg?branch=1.x)](https://travis-ci.org/zaporylie/php-vipps)
 [![Donate](https://img.shields.io/badge/paypal-donate-yellow.svg)](https://www.paypal.com/paypalme/zaporylie/50)

-Vipps is a Norwegian payment application designed for smartphones developed by DNB.
-Vipps was released May 30, 2015 and by reaching 1 million users November 5, 2015 - Vipps is Norways largest payment application.
-Although Vipps is developed by DNB it is an application open for customers from any Norwegian bank and 40% of the users are non-dnb customers.
+[Vipps](https://vipps.no) is a Norwegian payment service, used by more than 3 million people.

-source: [Wikipedia]
+Vipps was originally developed by DNB, but is now a separate company, which includes BankID and BankAxept.
+Vipps developer resources are available on GitHub: https://github.com/vippsas

 ## Prerequisites